 • Marketing expenses

 When you sell your property, any gains will be taxed as capital gains, not income, which are taxed at a lower rate.
-If you use the money from selling one property to buy another, you can also defer those capital gains.
+You can defer those capital gains if you use the money from selling one property to buy another.

-Real estate can often hedge against inflation in three key ways:
+Real estate can serve as a hedge against inflation in three key ways:

-Real estate investing is special because property value can go up over time, but you can also actively increase its worth through what's called forced appreciation.
+Real estate investing is special because property value can increase over time, but you can also actively increase its worth through forced appreciation.

 Here's how it works: You buy a property priced lower than its actual value, then spruce it up.
-You can significantly boost its market price by making improvements like renovations or upgrades.
+You can significantly boost its market price by making renovations or upgrades.
 This added value from your efforts translates into higher revenues.
-Whether it's simple tweaks like revamping the interiors or significant changes like installing a pool or modernizing the kitchen, these enhancements can raise the property's overall value and increase the rental income you can generate.
+Whether it's simple tweaks like revamping the interiors or significant changes like installing a pool or modernizing the kitchen, these enhancements can raise the property's overall value and increase the rental income you can generate (look into the BRRRR method for more insights into this strategy).

 Imagine owning a house worth $200,000, and you still owe $100,000 on your mortgage.
 Your equity in the home is the difference between its value and what you owe, which in this case is $100,000.